wez/wezterm/.github/ISSUE_TEMPLATE/bug_report.md

 ## Session Recording

-If the issue is with the way that escape sequences are processed it can be helpful to capture the terminal output using the `wt-record` script to run `wezterm` and record a transcript.
-This requires the `script` utility to be installed on your system.
+If the issue is with the way that escape sequences are processed it can be helpful to capture the terminal output using the [`wt-record`](https://github.com/wez/wezterm/blob/master/wt-record) script to run `wezterm` and record a transcript.
+This requires the `script` utility to be installed on your system (this is part of macOS and available in the `util-linux` package on linux systems).

 In the example below a file named `20180225161026.tgz` is produced.
 Please attach that file to this issue, or if it contains private or sensitive issue that you don't want the